Go Back

 Make the Lavender-Infused Buttercream Frosting

-• In a saucepan, melt the three sticks of butter on medium heat.
-Add the fresh lavender buds and simmer for about 15 minutes on medium-low heat.
-Stir often while it's simmering.
+• In a saucepan, melt the three sticks of butter on medium-low heat.
+Add the lavender buds and simmer for about 15 minutes, stirring often.

 Pour the butter through a fine mesh sieve to strain out the lavender.
 Set the butter in a bowl in the fridge to cool and solidify for a couple hours.